SUNY Empire State College

 I am assistant professor of public affairs and mentor at the Metropolitan Center, Brooklyn Unit, of the State University of New York Empire State College.
 I am on leave for academic year 2013-14, during which time I am the William Lyon Mackenzie King Research Fellow at Harvard University (where I am also a lecturer on history).
 I received my Ph.D. in history from Duke University in 2010.
 I study the working-class and labor history of North America, with a focus on urban disasters, working-class organizations, and migration.
 My prize-winning dissertation, “Cities of Comrades: Urban Disasters and the Formation of the North American Progressive State,” examined the overlapping responses of individuals, families, civil society, and the state to the Salem, Mass., Fire of 1914, and the Halifax, N.S., Explosion of 1917.
-My book, based on that dissertation, will be published by the University of Illinois Press.
+My book, Disaster Citizenship, based on that dissertation, will be published in 2015 by the University of Illinois Press.
 I've also written scholarly articles on a variety of other subjects, ranging from interwar Social Catholicism to Indigenous land rights to transnational printers in the 19th century.
 I served twice as executive secretary of the Labor and Working-Class History Association, and I am a founding member of the Southern Labor Studies Association and the Labor Research and Action Network.
-I have received awards from the Canadian Committee on Labour History, the Labor and Working-Class History Association, Duke University, and Yale University, and I have been the William Lyon Mackenize King Research Fellow at Harvard, a Josephine de Karman Fellow, a University Scholar, a Kenan Institute for Ethics Graduate Colloquium Fellow, and an American Council of Learned Societies/Andrew W. Mellon Recent Doctoral Recipients Fellow.
+I have received awards from the Canadian Committee on Labour History, the Labor and Working-Class History Association, Duke University, and Yale University, and I have been the William Lyon Mackenize King Research Fellow at Harvard, a Josephine de Karman Fellow, a University Scholar at Duke, a Kenan Center for Ethics Graduate Colloquium Fellow, and an American Council of Learned Societies/Andrew W. Mellon Recent Doctoral Recipients Fellow.
 I got a B.A. in history from Yale University in 2002 and an M.A.
 (2006) and Ph.D (2010) in history from Duke.